qisun2/amplicon/README.md

  * =a 0.15: minimum minor allele frequency

 ### Other parameters
-  -h, --help            show this help message and exit -i SKIP, --skip SKIP  Skip steps. e.g. "-i 12" to skip steps 1 and 2. the
+  *-h	show this help message and exit
-                        steps are: 1. split reads by primers; 2. identify haplotypes across population, and optionally run PCR error correction if set "-e 1"; 3 call genotypes -j JOB, --job JOB     Number of simultaneous jobs.
-Default:8 -t THREAD, --thread THREAD
+  *-i	Skip steps. e.g. "-i 12" to skip steps 1 and 2. the steps are: 1. split reads by primers; 2. identify haplotypes across population, and optionally run PCR error correction if set "-e 1"; 3 call genotypes
+  *-j	Number of simultaneous jobs.
+Default:8
-                        Number of threads per job.
-Default:4 -c MINSAMPLEPERHAPLOTYPE, --minSamplePerHaplotype MINSAMPLEPERHAPLOTYPE
+  *-t	Number of threads per job.
+Default:4
-                        Minimum number of samples per haplotypes.
-Default:10 -n MAXHAPLOTYPEPERSAMPLE, --maxHaplotypePerSample MAXHAPLOTYPEPERSAMPLE
-                        Maximum number of unique haplotypes per sample in the first pass, no matter what the ploidy level of the individual.
-Default:20
+  *-c	Minimum number of samples per haplotypes.
+Default:10 *-n	Maximum number of unique haplotypes per sample to be kept in the first step.
+Default:20 *-m	Maximum number of haplotypes per marker in the population.
+Default:1000 *-a	Minimum minor allele frequency Default:0.05
-  -m MAXHAPLOTYPEINPOPULATION, --maxHaplotypeInPopulation MAXHAPLOTYPEINPOPULATION
-                        Maximum number of haplotypes per marker in the population.
-Default:1000
-  -a MAF, --maf MAF     Minimum minor allele frequency Default:0.05 -l MINHAPLOTYPELENGTH, --minHaplotypeLength MINHAPLOTYPELENGTH
-                        Minimum haplotype length (after removing the primers.
+  *-l	Minimum haplotype length (after removing the primers.
 It must be an integer 1 or larger.)
-Default:20 -d MERGEDUPLICATE, --mergeDuplicate MERGEDUPLICATE
-                        Whether to merge the duplicate samples.
-1: merge; 0: not merge and the duplicated sample will be named
-                        <sampleName>__<index starting from 1> .
+Default:20 *-d	Whether to merge the duplicate samples.
+1: Merge; 0: Do not merge and the duplicated sample will be named <sampleName>__<index starting from 1>.
 Default:1
-  -e PCRERRORCORR, --PCRErrorCorr PCRERRORCORR
-                        Correct PCR errors based on allele frequency (only applicable for biparental families).
-0: No correction;
-                        1: Correct error in bi-parental population based on allele read count distribution in the population.
+  -e	Correct PCR errors based on allele frequency (only applicable for biparental families).
+0: No correction; 1: Correct error in bi-parental population based on allele read count distribution in the population.
 Default:0, no correction
-  -p PLOIDY, --ploidy PLOIDY
-                        Ploidy, default 2
+  -p	Ploidy, default 2

 ## Authors